avm99963/infinitegforums/docs/developers/build.md

 ## Build the extension continously with webpack development mode
 If you're developing the extension, you might want to load it into your browser without having to constantly build it manually after each change.
-In order to do that, you can run `make serve_chromium`, `make serve_chromium_mv3` or `make serve_gecko` depending on the type of continuous build you want.
+In order to do that, you can run `make serve_chromium_mv3` or `make serve_gecko` depending on the type of continuous build you want.

 This will run webpack with watch mode and continuously serve a fresh version of the compiled extension at `dist/{BROWSER}`, where `{BROWSER}` depends on the